-Parameters for WUR-MCSs
+Parameters for WUR-Data Rates

-The rate-dependent parameters for 62.5 kb/s and 250 kb/s are given in Table 32-5-xxx1.
-Manchester code shall be used for all of the data rates for the Data field of the WUR PPDU.
+The rate-dependent parameters for 62.5 kb/s and 250 kb/s are given in Table 32-L. Manchester-based encoding shall be used for all the data rates for the Data field of the WUR PPDU.

-Table 32-5-xxx1—WUR PPDU-MCS
+Table 32-L—WUR PPDU-Data Rates